edulis8/web-historian/README.md

 =========
 This sprint was part of my courseowork at Hack Reactor Remote.

-The spring involved restling and becoming more comfortable with Node.js development callback patterns, especially when chaining asynchronous functions
+The sprint involved restling with and becoming more comfortable with Node.js development callback patterns, especially when chaining asynchronous functions

 In this repository, I created multiple Node services, and relied on the command-line server process Cron to build a duplicate of the archive.org internet archiving website.